Day Two of the Doctors' Strike: Why Healthcare in Mallorca Is Faltering

 Clear guiding question: Who bears responsibility – the central government in Madrid, regional politics, or the system itself?

-On the second day of a announced four-day doctors' strike, the consequences were visible in the island's hospitals and practices: emergency departments are full, scheduled operations are left empty and numerous appointments were canceled.
-According to available figures, about 75 operations were postponed and around 3,000 medical appointments were canceled.
+On the second day of an announced four-day doctors' strike in Mallorca, the consequences were visible in the island's hospitals and practices: emergency departments are full, scheduled operations are left empty and numerous appointments were canceled.
+According to available figures, about 75 operations were postponed and around 3,000 medical appointments were canceled, and local coverage expanded on these impacts in Doctors' strike on Mallorca: Who gets left behind?
 The situation is simple and painful: patients are caught between political disputes and the reality of empty waiting rooms or overcrowded emergency areas.

-Doctors are gathering for demonstrations in front of hospitals and in Palma's city center; the mood is tense.
+Doctors are gathering for demonstrations in Palma and in front of hospitals; the mood is tense.
 Between car horns and megaphone calls, on a street corner at Passeig Mallorca, an elderly woman says her follow-up appointment was canceled without explanation.
 Residents hear chants on the streets, and lists of postponed procedures are displayed at clinic entrances.

 The regional leadership blames the central government, while the opposition accuses Madrid of lacking willingness to negotiate.
 At the same time, government representatives accuse previous administrations of personnel cuts that are now being remedied only hastily.
 The doctors' union CESM organized the industrial action; professional associations and chambers support it.
 At stake is not only current working conditions but also a dispute over the future structure of a framework statute for the medical profession.